Scroll to content

 Attendance is extremely important and is crucial to every child making progress and achieving.
 We expect, and the law states that children must attend school each day.
 Holidays, days out and appointments must not be taken in term time as every session a child misses impacts on their education and the school.

-If there is a problem with absence, please do not hesitate to speak to Miss Allen so a package of support can be put into place.
+If there is a problem with absence, please do not hesitate to speak to one of us, so we can support by putting a plan into place.
 We would very much appreciate your support with this matter.
-The attendance policy is available to download below or paper copies are available from the school office.
+The attendance policy is available to download below.

 When your child is absent